genexus-books/Saia/docs/Backoffice.md

 2. Once logged in, go to the "Projects" section.

-3. Click on the Create a new project option.
+3. Click on the "New Project" button.

 4. In the project creation form, provide the following information: